khakhalin/Teaching/Intro_Neuroscience/readings_f2020.md

   Description: https://blog.eyewire.org/about/
   Login: https://eyewire.org/signup (create an account, login, go through the tutorial, analyze at least one real cube, post your result)

 ### Ethology.
 Inhibition.
 Integration.
-Reflexes.
-Escape in fish
+Reflexes

 - Wikipedia article about Ethology: https://en.wikipedia.org/wiki/Ethology
 - Wikipedia article about Neuroethology: https://en.wikipedia.org/wiki/Neuroethology
   Make sure to look through the list of model systems below.
 Figure out what was studied in each of these systems.
 Try to understand why this question (of all possible questions) was asked in this animal, and why this animal (of all possible animals) was used to answer this question?
-- https://www.youtube.com/watch?v=7pzMnuvKK7A - Zebrafish larva c-start (M-cell -mediated, slow-mo)
+- Synaptic transmission in the CNS: chapter 6: https://nba.uth.tmc.edu/neuroscience/s1/chapter06.html

 Internal: